 Sexual harassment is not always easy to prove.
 If you move forward with legal action, the court will likely want to know what you have done to stop the behavior from occurring.
 Before filing a claim, you should take note of the behavior, how often it occurs, and who else knows about it.
 If you feel comfortable asking the person to stop, do so.
 Likewise, speaking with HR or a supervisor can be beneficial.

 These routes can work, but do not always provide the desired results.
 At Aegis Law Firm, we offer free initial consultations so that you can discuss the situation with someone who you know is on your side.
 Just knowing that you have legal advocates ready to back you up can help you find the confidence to speak up about these problems.

-Request your free consultation at Aegis Law Firm by calling (800) 543-4829.
+Visit our sexual harassment FAQ page to learn more about your legal options, then request your free consultation at Aegis Law Firm by calling (800) 543-4829.
 Our skilled sexual harassment attorneys serve Irvine, Orange County & Los Angeles Areas.

 I absolutely love Aegis Law Firm!- Ty H.

 The professionalism you will receive from Aegis Law Firm is unmatched.- Ali I.